Theresa Goell: Later life

 In February 1970, Goell was told that ASOR had set a one-year time limit for completing the Nemrud Dagh publication.
 Goell spent much of the next five years working on the manuscript of the report, though little progress was made.
 She did, however, manage to arrange with the Turkish Department of Antiquities for restoration works at Nemrud Dagh to begin.
 In 1973, Goell visited Nemrud Dagh for the final time.

 In 1976, Goell's legs became paralysed while she was in Germany; she was found to have a tumour on her spine which required immediate surgery.
 She recovered first in the hospital in Münster, and then at her sister's house in Florida, before returning to New York.
 There, she prepared a report on the excavations at Samosata for the National Geographical Society, and planned new expeditions to Nemrud Dagh.
 In April 1978, doctors pronounced Goell well enough to return to Turkey, where she spent the second half of the year working.

 Goell continued to work on the report on the excavations at Nemrud Dagh until she had a stroke in 1983.
 She did not complete the report in her lifetime, nor did she discover the tomb of King Antiochus.
 She died in New York City on 18 December 1985, after a long period of illness.
 Her papers were given to Harvard University by her brother Kermit, and are housed there in the Schlesinger Library and Semitic Museum.
 In 1990, Goell was posthumously awarded a master's degree in recognition of her work on Commagenian history.
+A two-volume excavation report on Nemrud Dagh, based on Goell's notes and drafts, was published in 1996, completed by Donald Sanders under the supervision of Kermit Goell and financed by Goell's sister Eva.
 A documentary about Goell's life, Queen of the Mountain, was produced in 2006.